Ikkyusan1/typeset-buddy/README.md

 2. Start Photoshop.
 You'll find the extension under the menu Window > Extensions > Typeset Buddy.

-The disabling of the check for signed extensions is not necessary anymore for this extenions.
+The disabling of the check for signed extensions is not necessary anymore for this extension.
 Disabling the check was done this way :
 - Win: regedit > ```HKEY_CURRENT_USER/Software/Adobe/CSXS.7```, then add a new entry ```PlayerDebugMode``` of type ```string``` with the value of ```1```.
-- Mac: In the terminal, type: ```defaults write com.adobe.CSXS.7 PlayerDebugMode 1``` (The plist is also located at ~/Library/Preferences/com.adobe.CSXS.7.plist) To re-enable the check, just put a value of 0 instead of 1.
+- Mac: In the terminal, type: ```defaults write com.adobe.CSXS.7 PlayerDebugMode 1``` (The plist is also located at ~/Library/Preferences/com.adobe.CSXS.7.plist)

+To re-enable the check, just put a value of 0 instead of 1.

 ## Translation script format